 Not everyone knows that originally the upholstery of the Teatro San Carlo was blue and not red: the blue of the house of Bourbon was replaced after the unification of Italy when it was decided to use red, a typical color for theaters of the period.

 There is another San Carlo Theater, very similar to the Neapolitan theater: the architect Josè da Costa e Silva designed the Teatro Nacional de Sao Carlos in Lisbon, using the stylistic elements of Neapolitan architecture.

 San Carlo’s “orchestra tours” are very famous and expanded the theatre’s prestige throughout the world.
 Also note that the Teatro San Carlo is home to one of the foremost ballet academies in the world, and that here ballet performances as well as operas are often held.

-With our exclusive 8 days tour in Naples and Amalfi coast we will bring you to visit one of the most prestigious theatre in Italy.
+With our exclusive 8 days tour in Naples and Amalfi coast, we will bring you to visit one of the most prestigious theatres in Italy.

 Teatro Massimo – Palermo

 Teatro Massimo in Palermo is the foremost opera house in Sicily and the third largest opera house in Europe, as well as one of the finest of the entire continent.
 Its acoustics are some of the best in the world.
 The domed building is considered an architectural milestone and was featured in Francis Ford Coppola’s Godfather (III).
 Performances hosted all year-round include opera, ballet, and music.

 A must-visit for music fans, opera lovers and architecture passionates.